Khuwn-Soulutions/supabase_codegen/packages/supabase_codegen_flutter/README.md

 `output`: Sets the default output folder.
 `tag`: Sets the default tag that will be added to the generated files.
 `debug`: Sets the default for debug logging.
-`skipFooter`: Skip the writing of the footer in the generated files.

 ### Priority
 The command line options have higher priority than the options defined in the yaml configuration.